hatchjaw/faust-ddsp/README.md

 This is pretty complex.
 Imagine the complexity for more deeper layers!
 You would have chains of chains of chains ... rules.
 As a result, there is a definite need for a generalization for such gradients.

 NB.
-Faust's system of running epoches is very quick (it reaches 20000 epoches in about 10 seconds) and hence the chance of overfitting is very high in this example.

-NB2.
 This example is more indicative of a symbolic differentiation approach; but we will continue to talk about automatic differentiation throughout the next section.

 ## Faust Neural Network Blocks
-In Faust, we define neural network blocks to contain various types of layers in ML.
+In Faust, we define neural network blocks as various types of layers (such as fully connected, convoluted, recurrent...) in ML.
 We, of course, use the basic concept of a neuron and attempt to create more generalized blocks (such as fully connected layers) that operate on the core concept of how backpropagation would exist in a language such as Faust.

-A major issue one can notice is that reverse-mode autodiff is something that does not exist in Faust.
-We would need to conduct backpropagation in the forward loop only.
-In this section, we will demonstrate how exactly these layers exist in Faust.
+At present, only forward mode automatic differentiation is implemented in a generalisable way in Faust.
+In forward mode, gradients are computed during N forward passes of the chain rule (where N is the number of input variables), then propagated back to the inputs.

 ### Fully Connected (FC) Layer
 A fully connected layer, also known as a dense layer, is a fundamental component of neural networks where each neuron is connected to every neuron in the previous and subsequent layers.
 This layer is responsible for learning complex representations of data by performing a weighted sum of inputs, followed by the application of an activation function.